alexziskind1/workshop/docs/chapters/chapter3.md

   <b>Exercise</b>: Use Label, TextField, Switch, DatePicker, Slider, Button
 </h4>

-Recreate the below UI and bind the input components to the profile attributes.
+Recreate the below UI (in the first tab) and bind the input components to the profile attributes.
 Additionally, make sure that the two buttons call `save()` and `clear()` respectively.

 <b>HINT</b> To make a TextField password friendly use `secure="true"`.

 ![Recreate UI](images/warmup-01.png?raw=true)

-Edit `profile.component.html` and have fun.
+Edit `profile.component.html` and use the space in the first tab inside the `<StackLayout>` element.

 > **NOTE**: Your goal at this point is just to get the _initial_ values of the `profile` property to show up.
 If you change the values of the form fields and you don’t see those changes when you hit Save don’t worry; we’ll tackle that in the next section.